Jiemas/nine-sols-modding/README.md

 - Being airborne during fast blizzard attacks allows for parries without needing to rapidly change orientation
 - Swift Descent Jade is especially useful in this fight as there are many attacks that require careful positioning and dashing
    - With this jade equipped, Yi can perform an aeriel down dash through a laser circle without taking damage
+- Steely Jade is especially useful for this fight, as Ji does not give a lot of opportunities to do a full 5-Qi blast
 - A consistent ranged attack is helpful for destroying laser altars too far away when Yi's movement is prevented by a black hole
 - Ji is not stunned by a 5 qi charge full control unless while doing divination
 - Avoid trying to heal in the middle of an attack sequence unless the Quick Dose Jade is equipped